4.1. License Management¶

 Login to ASGARD, navigate to

-Licensing and upload a valid license.
+Upload ASGARD Management Center License and upload a valid license.

 After uploading, the license details are displayed.